 Is Welding a Good Career?

-According to the Bureau of Labor Statistics, the job outlook for welders, cutters, solderers, and brazers is pretty stable.
-Using welding skills individuals will always be in high demand due to crumbling roads, structures, and more.
-Welders are quite literally people who keep things together.
+According to the Bureau of Labor Statistics (BLS), the job outlook for welders, cutters, solderers, and brazers is relatively stable.1 Between manufacturing items using various materials to testing and maintaining structures to ensure their safety, welders are quite literally people who keep things together.

 "Career Karma entered my life when I needed it most and quickly helped me match with a bootcamp.
 Two months after graduating, I found my dream job that aligned with my values and goals in life!"